dappsnation/akita-ng-fire/README.md

 ![akita-ng-fire](./doc/akita-ng-fire.png)
 [![build status](https://github.com/dappsnation/akita-ng-fire/workflows/Build/badge.svg)](https://github.com/dappsnation/akita-ng-fire/actions)

+# Looking for maintainers/contributors

+If you are interested maintaining this library or want to contribute to it, please contact us creating an issue or write an email to: fguezengar@cascade8.com

 # Akita Angular Firebase

 Simplify connection between Akita and Firebase inside an Angular project

 Connect Firebase and Akita :

 - [x] Firestore Collection
 - [x] Firestore Document
 - [x] Firestore Collection Group